Anthony4m/UltraSQL/README.md

 ## Acknowledgments
 - **Edward Sciore** for *Database Design and Implementation*, which inspired this project.
 - The open-source Go community for guidance and tools.

-You can now update the README file in your repository with this content.